patrickmaynard/muckrock-api-analyzer/README.md

 * Add an emailer to send the latest updates to your inbox
 * Maybe add weekly or monthly tweets, eventually?
 * Figure out why migrations are broken
+* Create a cron job to run the thing every month, adding a how-to in this file
 * Maybe add a Sonata admin interface for editing/removing the posts
 * If a Sonata admin interface has been created, see what logic can be consolidated in services